Shenfield: Geography

-Shenfield, with Hutton, is part of the conurbation of Brentwood.
-The original town centre is located 1 mi north-east of the centre of Brentwood.
-Apart from some small industrial areas and a modest but busy shopping area, Shenfield serves predominantly as a dormitory town for commuters to London and surrounding towns such as Romford and Basildon.
-This is facilitated by easy access to the A12 and the M25 and rail services.
+The original village centre is located 1 mi north-east of the centre of Brentwood.
+Apart from some small industrial areas and a modest but busy shopping area.

 The parish church is dedicated to St Mary the Virgin and St Mary's primary school is located nearby.

 The town of Hutton, to the east of Shenfield, is now largely part of the built-up area.

 Sport and leisure

 The town is host to the Shenfield Cricket Club, founded in 1921 and situated on the Courage Playing Fields.
 The land was granted by the Courage brewing family for use by the cricket club.
 The club's badge is a cockerel, which echoes both the trade mark of the Courage brand and the weathervane on St Mary's church.

 The Courage Playing Fields also contain a children's playing area.There are additional playing fields on Alexander Lane, next to Shenfield High School.